m4oc/skypilot/docs/source/getting-started/installation.rst

 Seeweb
 ~~~~~~~~~~~~~~~~~~

-`Seeweb <https://www.seeweb.it/>`_ Seeweb is your European Cloud Provider specializing in high-performance Cloud solutions and GPU servers ideal for powering artificial intelligence efficiently and sustainably.
+`Seeweb <https://www.seeweb.it/>`_ Seeweb is your European Cloud Provider specialized in high-performance Cloud solutions and GPU servers ideal for powering artificial intelligence efficiently and sustainably.
 With a 100% renewable energy-powered infrastructure and an excellent price-performance ratio, Seeweb enables AI innovation with a responsible environmental impact.

 Setup